chrispydizzle/scrawler/README.md

 ## Notes
 This is still a work in progress.

+### Other Dependencies
+I've made use of the HtmlAgilityPack (freely available, here: https://html-agility-pack.net/) to manage html parsing. <br />
+I also took advantage of the Microsoft.Extensions.CommandLineUtils package to simplify input handling in the console app.

 ### Requirements
 Please write a simple web crawler in a language of your choice - we'd suggest using tools / languages that you're already familiar with.